How to Prepare for Breastfeeding

 Choose a Lactation Consultant

-Some pediatrician offices have a lactation consultant or you can find someone in private practice.
+When finding a lactation consultant, your pediatrician’s office may have a lactation consultant available for you to see or you can find someone in a local private practice.
 Knowing in advance who you plan to work with if you have any problems can relieve some stress when issues do arise.
 Many lactation consultants - including us - offer prenatal consults to discuss your health history and give general breastfeeding advice.
 If your OB-GYN identifies any issues in your health history, a lactation consultant can help you make a plan for how to best feed your baby.
 If you would like to speak to someone today, you can make an appointment at www.milestonesnutrition.com/lactation.

 Natalie Jarrett, MSN, IBCLC is the lactation consultant Milestones Pediatric & Maternal Nutrition in Cary, NC.
 Natalie specializes in empowering lactating parents during their breastfeeding journey, while helping to minimize any breastfeeding difficulties.
 Schedule an appointment today.